simonschaefers/parcels_config_Msc_SimonSchaefers/README.md

 ### General Information

 - Velocity fields are not included in this documentation, the setup still relies on precise (hard coded) filenames etc.
 - The execution is performed with a config file, restarting the `full_execution` after 2 years of advection, due to limited computation time.

+### Development

+- Upcoming uploads
+  - config file and bash scripts for the execution
+  - advanced analysis of output dataset
+- extended soft coding
+- run time saving adjustments in `advection_routines/parcels_routines.delete_stuck_particles`